Ssantys/DeveloperPortal-Documentation/README.md

 ### 3. Submit a pull request to this repo

-Your request will be reviewd and the documentation, if needed, will be updated.
-We will celebrate though our channels each and every meaningful contribution however minor it might be.
+Your request will be reviewed and the documentation, if needed, will be updated.
+We will celebrate through our channels each and every meaningful contribution however minor it might be.

 ## Acknowledgments